drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 # CCD operation

-Operationally, a CCD sensor stores charge proprotional to light and noise, in each pixel, until assertion of a shift pin causes the contents to be shifted to a buffer, which is then shifted to the output by a clock and the contents appear as a series of voltages.
-The TCD1304 has an additional function that allows readout following selected shift assertions.
+Operationally, a CCD sensor stores charge in each pixel proportional to light and noise, until assertion of a shift pin causes the contents to be shifted to a buffer.
+The contents of the buffer is then shifted to the output by a clock and the contents appear as a series of voltages.
+The TCD1304 has an additional function that controls which shift assertions initiate the readout sequence.
 The internal structure is depicted as follows from page 3.
 Externally the device is controlled by three pins, shift SH, integration clear gate ICG, and master clock $\phi M$.

 ![TCD1304-registers](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1865363d-bbbe-4902-be47-285b8f0ef6f8)